AnandPavan/LocateMe/README.md

 LocateMe
 ========

-This application is developed by using Proxmity framework.
+This application is developed by using Proxmity framework(third party frame work).